15/3 Credit Card Payment Method: What It Is and How It Works

 Why the 15/3 Credit Card Payment Method Works

 When you’re using a credit card, your credit utilization ratio is constantly fluctuating as you make additional charges and/or payments to your account.
-The way that the 15/3 credit card payment trick works is by making one additional payment each month.
-That additional payment can help lower your credit utilization ratio throughout the month, which can be beneficial to your credit score.
+The 15/3 credit card payment trick works by making one additional payment each month.
+That additional payment can help lower your credit utilization ratio throughout the month, which can benefit your credit score.

 Recommended: What Is a Charge Card?